Christopher DiPompeo (Chris)

 Washington + 1.202.879.7686

-From 2014 to 2019, Chris served as co-lead counsel for The American Legion in its successful defense of a World War I memorial against an Establishment Clause challenge.
-Chris was the principal architect of the legal strategy that ultimately led to the Legion's landmark victory at the U.S. Supreme Court in The American Legion v.
-American Humanist Association, 139 S. Ct.
-2067 (2019).
+Previously, Chris was co-lead counsel for The American Legion in its successful defense of a WWI memorial against an Establishment Clause challenge, developing the legal strategy that led to the Legion's landmark victory at the Supreme Court in The American Legion v.
+American Humanist Association.

 Experience